AbateLab/DAb-seq/README.md

 ## Introduction

 DAb-seq is a multiomic platform combining targeted genotyping and immunophenotyping at the single-cell level.
-Through the use of DNA-antibody conjugates, phenotypic signal is encoded into next-generation sequencing data, providing a readout analagous to that of flow cytometry.
+Through the use of DNA-antibody conjugates, phenotypic signal is encoded into next-generation sequencing data, providing a readout analogous to that of flow cytometry.
 The result is a dataset of linked proteogenomic information from thousands of single cells.

 ![DAb-seq Workflow](https://i.imgur.com/2Z2GTey.png)
 <p align="center"><i>The experimental DAb-seq workflow, from sample collection to bioinformatics.</i><br></p>

-The DAb-seq data analysis pipeline incoporates elements of targeted DNA genotyping and digital fragment counting, as in RNA-seq.
+The DAb-seq data analysis pipeline incorporates elements of targeted DNA genotyping and digital fragment counting, as in RNA-seq.
 The primary output of the pipeline is a genotyping matrix of calls by cell, and a counts matrix of antibody UMI counts by cell.

 ## Input File Requirements